EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 # Introduction

-Trusted execution environments, like secure elements and hardware security modules, are now widely used, which provide a safe environment to place cryptographic key material and security sensitive code which uses it, such as signing and decryption services, secure boot, secure storage, and other essential security functions.
+Trusted execution environments, like secure elements and hardware security modules (HSMs), are now widely used, which provide a safe environment to place cryptographic key material and security sensitive code which uses it, such as signing and decryption services, secure boot, secure storage, and other essential security functions.
 These security functions are